petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 As part of CI,
-a suite of automated tests will run, often on an independent computer, to ensure changes will not break the project.
+a suite of automated tests will run, often on an independent computer, to ensure changes will not break the codebase in ways that are hard to predict.
 If the tests pass, the changes are merged.
 Then, an automated CD pipeline will run
 (also usually on an independent computer) to build